AzFinOps/.github/profile/README.md

 ## Get Started

-To get started with our modules, visit the respective repository links above for detailed documentation, installation guides, and usage examples.
+To get started with our modules, visit the respective repository links for detailed documentation, installation guides, and usage examples.

 ## Contribution Guidelines